 The topmost section within the Table drop-down gallery is a set of cells arranged in rows and columns, as shown highlighted in red within Figure 2, below.
 Hover your cursor over the set of cells starting from the top-left corner to choose how many rows and columns you need for your table.
 Figure 2 shows cells in 3 columns and 4 rows highlighted.
 When you hover your cursor over these cells, you can also see a Live Preview of the table being inserted on the active slide, as shown in Figure 2.

 Figure 2: Cells highlighted to indicate the number of columns and rows in the table to be added

 Once the required number of rows and columns are highlighted, just click to place an empty table containing the specified number of rows and columns on the active slide, as shown in Figure 3, below.

 Figure 3: Table inserted on the blank slide

 Selecting this option brings up the Insert Table dialog box as shown in Figure 4, below.
 In this dialog box, enter the required number of columns and rows within the boxes provided and click the OK button.

 Figure 4: Insert Table dialog box

-This will place an empty table containing the specified number of rows and columns on the active slide as shown in Figure 3, earlier on this page.
+This action will place an empty table containing the specified number of rows and columns on the active slide, as shown in Figure 3, previously on this page.

 Figure 5: Table being drawn on the slide